gvwilson/sdxjs/data-table/index.md

 <%- include('/inc/keep.html', {file: 'build.js', key: 'build-cols'}) %>

-Filtering is more complex,
-since the values in each row are scattered across several arrays, but selecting is just a matter of recycling the arrays we want in the new table.
+Filtering is more complex because the values in each row are scattered across several arrays, but selecting is just a matter of recycling the arrays we want in the new table.
 We expect selecting to be relatively fast, since only the references to the columns need to be copied,